diracleo/adventurizer/README.md

 Each component of Adventurizer exists and is deployed separately through deployment scripts in this repository.

-**Note that you will not be able to actually develop since this is just a demo of a project and the sensitive backend/config.py file containing keys and passwords is excluded from the repo.
+**Note that you will not be able to actually develop since this is just a demo project and the sensitive config.py file containing keys and passwords is excluded from the repo.
 The rest of this readme ignores this fact.**

 ## Setting yourself up for development